flipk/sqlite3gen/README.md

 ```

 `CUSTOM-GET` results in a method of the following form.
 Note the
-arguments are numbered and the TYPEs follow the order in the parenthesis.
+arguments are numbered and the `TYPE`s follow the order in the parenthesis.
 Also NOTE you must put exactly as many "?" in the where-clause as you put
 types in parenthesis.